afiafahmida/Dataset-for-Class-level-Code-Smell-collected-from-Open-Source-Projects/README.md

 ## DESCRIPTION

 The dataset consists of structural software metrics and labeled code smell annotations collected from multiple open-source Java projects.
 It supports research on automated code smell detection, transferability, and explainability using deep learning, AutoML, and SHAP.
+The considered code smells are: Anti singleton, Class Data Should be Private, Base Class should be Abstract, Blob, Complex Class, Large Class and Lazy Class

+## Folder Informations
+__Final Datasets: This folder contains binary data on existence of code smell of seven code smells individually.
+__7 smell Dataset: This folder contains seven folder of seven code smells.
+Each folder has a compilation of that smell from open source projects.

 <!-- ## REPOSITORY CONTENTS